 3. Quirky flowers

 This isn’t exactly a new idea, but I can’t help thinking that flowers in quirky objects just look so cute!
-From milk jugs to teapots, there really are no rules here.
-I recently bought a huge bunch of flowers without remembering that I have no vases so I split them between Kilner jar style glass mugs and it actually looked really lovely!
+From milk jugs to teapots, there are no rules here.
+I recently bought a massive bunch of flowers without remembering that I have no vases, so I split them between Kilner jar-style glass mugs and it actually looked really lovely!
 Another good thing about this method is that you can alter the holder to match your mood, décor, or the season and it requires practically no effort but gives big results!

 can always be filled with fragrant, fresh herbs (a far cry from the one jar of oregano I can fit into my tiny kitchen cupboard in my student house!).
-The best thing about this idea is that it is actually so practical as well as looking pretty.
+The best thing about this idea is that it is actually so practical and looks pretty.
 They also look quite impressive and grown up when guests come round!